mik3lon/notes/docs/Java/AdvancedConfigurations/Consumer/Semantics/Semantics.md

 For explication, see this [video](https://subscription.packtpub.com/video/application_development/9781789342604/99150/99156/delivery-semantics-for-consumers)

-By default, the producer is configured with 'autocommit'.
+By default, the consumer is configured with 'enable.auto.commit'.

+The thing is that, make the consumer idempotence if we consume the message twice, the result will be the same.

+In order to make the consumer idempotent we have 2 strategies, base on how an id is going to be generated:
+* Use kafka properties: (topic + partition + id)
+* Using specific id from the data (for example, the tweet id field)